Updated August 19, 2021

 In this difficult and extraordinary time, we invite you to engage with us in ongoing creativity as we all minister to one another and the world.

-- Moving into the coming year, the UUA recommends that congregations plan for multi-platform operations (also known as hybrid): a flexible combination of in-person and online engagement based on the needs and risks of your community.
+- Moving into 2021-2022, the UUA recommends that congregations plan for multi-platform operations (also known as hybrid): a flexible combination of in-person and online engagement based on the needs and risks of your community.

 - We recommend that your board develop a policy that will guide you in gradually resuming in-person operations, and, should the virus resurge, suspending in-person operations.
 Examples and resources for such policies are shared below under “Example Policies from Our Congregations.”